ehayman/the-yellow-shelf/src/pages/blog/12-best-books-for-female-entrepeneurs.md

       from the murder of the children to the events preceding.
 While you never do get the perfect answer, the consistent sense of disquiet along the way more than makes up for it.

-      <blockquote>"Solitude was like a drug that she wasn’t sure she wanted to
-      do without."</blockquote>
     genres:
       - Fiction
       - Thriller